Vedant-MAHAjan/Task-Tracker/README.md

 The app also includes a "Clear List" button that allows users to delete all tasks at once.

+Reminders can be set for tasks by double clickng on the task tile

 ### Try for yourself here https://vedant-mahajan.github.io/Task-Tracker/

 ## 🚀 Features